-Ron Nixon is a Washington correspondent for the New York Times who covers federal regulatory agencies.
-He has covered stories ranging from the U.S. role in the Arab Spring to the US government’s domestic surveillance programs at the US Postal Service and the Transportation Security Administration.
+Ron Nixon is the editor of international investigations at the Associated Press, overseeing a team of reporters in London, Cairo, New Delhi, Shanghai and Washington, DC.
+He is a former Washington correspondent for the New York Times, covering homeland security and, before that, federal regulatory agencies.
+He has written widely about the U.S. role in the Arab Spring, domestic surveillance programs at the US Postal Service and the Transportation Security Administration.
 Nixon has also reported from Rwanda, Uganda, South Africa, Nigeria and the Democratic Republic of Congo.

 Prior to The Times, Nixon was database editor at Minneapolis Star Tribune and a member of the paper’s investigative team.
 Before working at the Star-Tribune, Nixon was on the national training staff of Investigative Reporters and Editors and worked as reporter at the Roanoke Times in Virginia.

 He is author of the book Selling Apartheid: Apartheid South Africa’s Global Propaganda War (Jacana Media, June 2015).

 Ron is also co-founded three news-related startups: The Ida B. Wells Society for Investigative Reporting, The Ujima Project and TruthBeTold.com.

 The Ujima Project, which started in 2009, was an online portal of databases, documents and other information that attempted to bring transparency to the workings and spending of Africa governments, multinational non-governmental organizations and business enterprise operating in African countries.
 He was a featured speaker at the 2009 TedX talks in Kampala, Uganda discussing the Ujima Project and transparency in development.

 TruthBeTold.com, which begin 2015, was a non-profit, non-partisan fact-checking website and digital network, run and edited from Howard University’s Department of Media, Journalism and Film in the School of Communication.
 It used journalistic skills and crowd-sourced information to play a leading role by examining claims about the black community in public debate.

 Ron is currently the visiting associate for Journalism and Media Studies at The University of the Witwatersrand in Johannesburg, South Africa and was the 2013-14 Hearst Visiting Professional at Howard University in Washington, DC.